Arif Boşluk

-Arif Boşluk (born 6 June 2003) is a Turkish professional footballer who plays as a left-back for Trabzonspor.
+Arif Boşluk (born 6 June 2003) is a Turkish professional footballer who plays as a left-back for Konyaspor on loan from Trabzonspor.

 Career

 Boşluk is a youth product of Araklı 1961 Spor, before moving to Trabzonspor's youth academy in 2018.
 He started training with Trabzonspor's senior team in January 2022.
 He made his professional debut for Trabzonspor in a 3-0 Turkish Cup win over Samsunspor on 21 December 2022.
 He signed his first professional contract with Trabzonspor on 4 August 2023 until 2028.

 International career

-Boşluk is a youth international for Türkiye, having played for the Türkiye U19s once in 2019.
+Boşluk is a youth international for Turkey, having played for the Turkey U19s once in 2019.